ryanburd/QC_Sim/README.md

 # Quantum Computer Simulator

 This repository is for a quantum computer simulator that can run basic quantum circuits.
+This version can only consider pure states since state vectors are used for all calculations.
+Future updates will use density operators so that mixed states can be considered as well.

 ## Current status
 The user can: